What a KES 50,000 Salary Actually Looks Like After Tax in Kenya

 Employee and Employer Shares

-Total employee deduction reaches KES 1,080 monthly for salaries like KES 50,000.
-Employers contribute only to Tier I, reducing their share.
+Total employee deduction reaches KES 3,000 monthly for a KES 50,000 salary, with the employer matching the same KES 3,000.
 This affects overall payroll Kenya structure for mid-level employees.

 Use this table to verify your salary breakdown on the iTax portal.
-It integrates with other deductions like housing levy and NHIF contribution.
+It integrates with other deductions like housing levy and SHIF contribution.
 Proper tracking aids tax planning Kenya and net pay calculations.

 SHIF Health Levy Deductions

 Starting October 2024, SHIF replaces NHIF with 2.75% of gross salary, which equals KES 1,375 from a KES 50,000 salary, paid entirely by the employee.
-The Finance Act 2024 introduced SHIF under the Social Health Insurance Act 2024 to advance universal health coverage in Kenya.
+The Social Health Insurance Act, 2023 introduced SHIF to advance universal health coverage in Kenya.
 This shift aims to make medical insurance more affordable and accessible for formal employment.

 The transition period ends in December 2024, after which SHIF becomes the sole health levy deduction on payroll Kenya.
 Employees in formal jobs will see this statutory deduction alongside PAYE tax and housing levy.
 It supports a unified fund for healthcare costs, replacing the old NHIF contribution structure.